 You can nominate Mercy Health to provide your services at any time during the assessment.

 What do I do if I am not eligible for Veterans’ Home Care?

 There are many other home care options available, including Home Care Packages, which may provide additional support to keep you comfortable at home.

 If you require aged care services in Australia, you must be assessed to determine your level of need.
 Assessments are conducted by the Aged Care Assessment Service (ACAS).
 My Aged Care will refer you to an ACAS.

-We offer detailed information on My Aged Care to help you start your journey.
+Mercy Health offers detailed information on My Aged Care to help you start your journey.